Second Amendment to the United States Constitution: Before Heller

 Until District of Columbia v.
 Heller (2008), United States v.
 Miller (1939) had been the only Supreme Court decision that "tested a congressional enactment against [the Second Amendment]".
 Miller did not directly mention either a collective or individual right, but for the 62-year period from Miller until the Fifth Circuit's decision in United States v.
 Emerson (2001), federal courts recognized only the collective right, with "courts increasingly referring to one another's holdings ... without engaging in any appreciably substantive legal analysis of the issue".

 Emerson changed this by addressing the question in depth, with the Fifth Circuit determining that the Second Amendment protects an individual right.
 Subsequently, the Ninth Circuit conflicted with Emerson in Silveira v.
 Lockyer, and the D.C.
 Circuit supported Emerson in Parker v.
 District of Columbia.
 Parker evolved into District of Columbia v.
 Heller, in which the U.S. Supreme Court determined that the Second Amendment protects an individual right.

 After Heller

 Since Heller, the United States courts of appeals have ruled on many Second Amendment challenges to convictions and gun control laws.
-The following are post-Heller cases, divided by Circuit, along with summary notes: